Red Sanders

 Make in India initiative

-ICMR has partnered with Zydus Cadila for mass scale production of the ELISA test kits.
-After development at ICMR-NIV, Pune, technology has been transferred for mass scale production to Zydus Cadila, which is an innovation driven global healthcare company.
+ICMR has partnered with Zydus Cadila for mass-scale production of the ELISA test kits.
+After development at ICMR-NIV, Pune, technology has been transferred for mass-scale production to Zydus Cadila, which is an innovation-driven global healthcare company.

 Zydus has proactively taken up the challenge to expedite the approvals and commercial production of the ELISA test kits so that they can be made available for use at the earliest.
-The test is named as “COVID KAVACH ELISA”.
+The test is named “COVID KAVACH ELISA”.
 This is a perfect example of “Make in India” in record time.

 Source: PIB